bonniepablo1/Crotchet/SECURITY_CONFIGURATION.md

 #### Row Level Security (RLS)
 - ✅ All tables have RLS enabled
 - ✅ All policies use optimized `(select auth.uid())` syntax for performance
+- ✅ No SECURITY DEFINER views (only used in triggers where required)
+- ✅ All foreign keys have covering indexes
 - ✅ Policies are consolidated to prevent multiple permissive policy warnings
 - ✅ All WITH CHECK clauses properly validate ownership/access